Resources

-Stability is essential for maintaining the integrity of peptide-based research materials.
+Stability is essential for maintaining the integrity of research compound materials.
 How you store and handle products can directly affect their performance in the lab.

 Environmental Factors